deftcon/Tetration-Virtual-Bootcamp/lab-env-build/README.md

 <a href="#step-001" style="font-weight:bold">Failed Launch - Navigate to URI and accept subscription:</a>
 <a href="images/admin_001.png"><img src="images/admin_001.png" style="width:100%;height:100%;"></a>

-attack_server_ami: ami-04f958d48e22e185c   # << This is for Ubuntu Kali Linux with Metasploit and is a private image that requires launch, you to Accept Subscription, then create the AMI

 <div class="step" id="step-002"><a href="#step-002" style="font-weight:bold">Step 002</a></div>